 Measuring Customer Churn

-The first way is to segment customers based on relevant demographics, which gives a more insight into who tends to be churning compared to others.
-Possible ways to segment customers include geographical, demographical, behavioural or any other customer information you might have.
+The first way is to segment customers based on relevant demographics, which gives more insight into who tends to be churning compared to others.
+Possible ways to segment customers include geographical, demographical, behavioral, or any other customer information you might have.
 Learn how to segment customers with machine learning.

 Keeping an eye on metrics

-Other than customer churn rate, there are plenty of other metrics you’ll want to be monitoring as part of your churn analysis.
+Other than customer churn rate, there are plenty of other metrics you’ll want to monitor as part of your churn analysis.

 Gathering Qualitative Data